-The Regional Capacity Program (RCP) provides Measure M2 Project O funding for improvements to the Orange County Master Plan of Arterial Highways (MPAH).
-The program also provides funding for intersection improvements and other projects to help improve street operations and reduce congestion.
+The Regional Capacity Program (RCP) provides Measure M2 (M2) Project O funding for improvements to the Orange County Master Plan of Arterial Highways (MPAH).
+The RCP also provides for intersection improvements and other projects to help improve street operations and reduce congestion.

-The Regional Traffic Signal Synchronization Program (RTSSP) provides Measure M2 Project P funding for multi-agency, corridor-based signal synchronization throughout Orange County.
+The Regional Traffic Signal Synchronization Program (RTSSP) provides M2 Project P funding for multi-agency, corridor-based signal synchronization throughout Orange County to support efficient operation of existing arterials.

-These programs allocate funds through a competitive process and target projects that improve traffic by considering factors such as degree of congestion relief, cost effectiveness, and project readiness.
+These programs allocate funds through a competitive process and to projects that improve mobility by considering factors, such as degree of congestion relief, cost-effectiveness, and project readiness.

-The Comprehensive Transportation Funding Programs (CTFP) guidelines serve as the mechanism through which Orange County Transportation Authority (OCTA) staff administer the RCP and RTSSP, as well as other competitive transit (Projects S, T, and V) and environmental cleanup (Project X) programs.
-The CTFP Guidelines identify procedures and requirements that local agencies are required to follow to apply for M2 funding and to seek reimbursement following award of funds.
-These guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010 and were most recently updated and approved in January 2021.
+The Comprehensive Transportation Funding Programs (CTFP) serves as the mechanism with which the Orange County Transportation Authority (OCTA) administers the RCP and RTSSP, as well as other competitive transit projects (S, T, and V), and the environmental cleanup programs (Project X).

+The CTFP Guidelines (Guidelines) identify procedures and requirements that local agencies must satisfy in order to apply for M2 funding and how project applications are evaluated.
+The Guidelines also define how local agencies can seek reimbursement once funds are awarded.
+The Guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010, and are updated annually as appropriate.